-- (a) grant an application for a licence unconditionally; - (b) grant the application subject to conditions authorized by the relevant licensing legislation; or - (c) refuse the application - 15.
-(1) A licensing authority shall inform the applicant of its decision under section 14 within seven days of the decision.
+- (a) grant an application for a licence unconditionally; - (b) grant the application subject to conditions authorised by the relevant licensing legislation; or - (c) refuse the application. - 15.
+(1) A licensing authority shall inform the applicant of its decision under section 14 within seven days of the decision. - (2) Where an objection has been raised with respect to an application for a licence, the licensing authority shall inform, in writing, the person objecting to the issuance of a licence of its decision with respect to the objection.